bashmentarium/unsmoke/README.md

     Authenticate users with firebase
     Securely store user profiles in a database

-The project was made entirely from scratch, including the app’s design and appearance.
+The project was made entirely from scratch, including the app’s design, appearance.

+# Ducks pattern
+[Ducks](https://github.com/erikras/ducks-modular-redux) is a modular approach that collocates actions, action types and reducers, so you don't find yourself writing code in several different files every time you want to introduce a change into the redux store.

+# i18n
+[Localized](https://www.npmjs.com/package/i18n-js) software adapts to a specific language and culture by translating text into the user's language and formatting data in accordance with the user's expectations.

 [![Foo](google-play-badge.png)](https://play.google.com/store/apps/details?id=unsmoke.app)